Author: Adam Simmons

 Other OLED technologies

-Although AMOLED is where the money is (literally) for monitors and TVs, there are several additional technologies which have rather particular specialist applications.
+Although AMOLED is potentially useful for monitors and TVs, there are several additional technologies which have rather particular specialist applications.
 Transparent OLEDs (TOLEDs) make use of a transparent cathode in addition to the already transparent anode and substrate to produce a screen that is over 80% as transparent as the substrate used, when the pixels are in the off state.
 Although this could potentially be used in high-end displays (that you can literally see through), this application is limited by the inability of the TOLED matrix to display ‘black’.
 Nonetheness; this has particularly interesting applications in the military in aircraft, vehicle and soldier-mounted HUDs (heads-up displays).

 By using a highly flexible substrate, such as thin foils or plastics, it is also possible to make a durable, lightweight and even foldable OLED screen (FOLED).
 These have interesting applications for both civilians and military personnel, as they have be integrated into clothing.
 Another emerging technology involves the use of ‘pure’ white OLEDs as an efficient lighting alternative.
 The light emitted is more energy-efficient, brighter and whiter than fluorescent or incandescent light bulbs.
 By producing OLEDs in large sheets, which is an advantage of the current ‘printing’ manufacturing process, it is possible to make large thin sheets of light for use on walls and ceilings.
 It is even possible to make them transparent so that they could act as windows during the day and lights during the evening – perhaps even allowing them to black out.